 Each graduate program may requires a different minimum score for consideration than another.
 Please consult the program requirements for you program's minimum score.

 Graduate Record Examination, (GRE)

 The Institutional Code for City College is 2083.
 This Institutional Code number will ensure that GRE scores are sent to The City College Office of Admissions.
-GRE scores sent directly to any academic department will delay the processing of your application.
 City College does not use department codes.